donovanjblake/mcmod-manager/README.md

 ## TOML Format

+`defaults`

+`table`: A dictionary of default values for project information.

 `defaults.game_version`

-A string that represents the target version of Minecraft.
+`string`: A string that represents the target version of Minecraft.

 `defaults.loader`

-The default mod loader to use.
+`string`: The default mod loader to use.

 `projects`

-A dictionary of the projects to download.
-For more details, see `projects-item`.
+`table`: A dictionary of the projects to download.

-`projects-item.defaults`

-Use the given defaults, e.g. `defaults.game_version`.
-If other members are specified, they will override the defaults.

-`projects-item.game_version`
+`projects.[project-name]`

+`table`: A dictionary of the information for a project.

+`projects.[project-name].defaults`

+`bool`: For ommited members, use the values from the `defaults` table.

+`projects.[project-name].game_version`

-The target Minecraft version for this project.
+`string`: The target Minecraft version for this project.
 May be needed if a project still works, but does not get updated.

-`projects-item.loader`
+`projects.[project-name].loader`

-The mod loader for this project.
+`string`: The mod loader for this project.

 ### Example